 The daughter of a slave, Septima Clark graduated from college, became a teacher, and became a fierce advocate for social and cultural change.

-Historically Black colleges and universities (HBCUs) have been on the forefront of fighting for desegregation.
+Historically black colleges and universities have also been on the forefront of fighting for desegregation.

-Segregation and inequality are still major issues in Little Rock, AR today.
+Segregation and inequality are still major issues in Little Rock today